 Now, assuming that you already have the materials needed to make soil.
 You can start preparing all the ingredients.
 Mix all the materials you have.
-I suggest that you come up with a 50/50 ration.
+I suggest that you come up with a 50/50 ratio for the start.
 This means that half of your mixture is organic materials and half is inorganic matters.

-But again, you can remodify your mixture later on.
+But again, you can modify your mixture later on.
 Depending on the condition in your surroundings, adjust the ingredients until you come with a perfect soil mixture for your succulents.

 Additional things to remember in growing succulents

 Choosing one pot over the other would depend on many factors.
-This is because pots should complement its surroundings.
-For instance, if you have indoor succulents, you might want to have pots that do not only serve as plant receptacles but also for decoration purposes.
+This is because pots should complement their surroundings.
+For instance, if you have indoor succulents, you might want to have pots that do not only serve as plant receptacles but also for decorative purposes.

 I recognize that we all have different preferences as far as home decorating goes.
 With that said, I cannot give you a certain type of pot for your succulents.
 Instead, I just want to share with you what succulent pots I am using for our succulents.
-I hope that it will help you decide which pot you should be using too.
+I hope that it will help you decide which pot you should use.